ConorDaniel/IoTAssign/README.md

 I would combine the RSSI values and the angular movement values together for a really reliable detection of movemeent - but that defeated me in the time available.
 I would also get a 'multipoint' bluetooth sensor which could connect to two receivers (or which has a dual mac addresss).
 I would calibrate the RSSI values and the angular ones more precisely in terms of what is the impact of standing up and moving forward - again, time did not allow.
-I would like to build in battery strength as well - the battery strenght shown on the proprietary app, but not as part of the data package.
+I would like to build in battery strength as well - the battery strength shown on the proprietary app, but not as part of the data package.

 References: